What is the Norton Subscription Has Expired email scam?

-It is worthwhile to mention that emails that contain attachments or links often are sent with a purpose to trick recipients into installing malware on their computers.
-Usually, such emails are disguised as official letters from legitimate companies (or other entities.
+Note that emails that contain attachments or links are often sent to trick recipients into installing malware onto their computers.
+Usually, the emails are disguised as official messages from legitimate companies or other entities.
 Recipients install malware when they download and open the malicious attachment/file.

-Some examples of emails scams that cybercriminals used (or still use) to trick recipients into providing personal information or installing malware are "EMPLOYEE BENEFITS Email Scam", "Budapest Bank Email Virus", "Banco De Espana Email Scam" and "Ministero Dello Sviluppo Economico Email Virus".
+Some examples of emails scams that cyber criminals employ to trick recipients into providing personal information or installing malware are "EMPLOYEE BENEFITS Email Scam", "Budapest Bank Email Virus", "Banco De Espana Email Scam" and "Ministero Dello Sviluppo Economico Email Virus".

 Text presented in the email: